ToolJet/ToolJet/docs/versioned_docs/version-2.19.0/data-sources/grpc.md

 ## Querying gRPC

-After setting up your proto files, you should be able to establish a connection to gRPC by going to the [global datasource](/docs/data-sources/overview) page.
+After setting up your proto files, you should be able to establish a connection to gRPC by going to the [data source](/docs/data-sources/overview) page.

 ### Connect the gRPC datasource